kubevirt/user-guide/docs/operations/node_overcommit.md

 recommended](https://github.com/kubernetes/kubernetes/issues/53533) on
 Kubernetes right now.
 However, it can be useful in combination with KSM, since KSM merges identical pages over time.
-Swap allows the VMIs to successfuly allocate memory which will then effectively never be used because of the later de-duplication done by KSM.
+Swap allows the VMIs to successfully allocate memory which will then effectively never be used because of the later de-duplication done by KSM.